 Baby birds have very demanding dietary needs.
 Depending on their age and species, baby birds may eat every 10 to 20 minutes for 12 to 14 hours per day, consuming a diet rich in insects for sufficient protein to ensure healthy growth.
 No human other than a licensed bird rehabber has the proper equipment, food supplements, or endurance to keep up that frantic feeding schedule.
-If you find a baby bird that appears to need feeding, the best thing to do is not to feed them, but to get them to an appropriate bird rescue organization.
+If you find a baby bird that appears to need feeding, the best thing to do is not to feed it, but to get it to an appropriate bird rescue organization.
 In many cases, the begging birds are not abandoned and the parent birds are nearby and tending to their babies as needed, even if they aren't seen.

-If you find a baby bird that seems to be unfed, watch the bird closely for 1 to 2 hours to see if the parents return to feed it.
+If you find a baby bird that seems to be unfed, watch the bird closely for one to two hours to see if its parents return to feed it.
 Bear in mind that it may take just seconds for a parent bird to deliver a bite to its chick, and inattentive observers may miss several feeding cycles.
 As the chicks grow, feeding may also be less frequent, and one parent bird may be tending to several offspring in different locations, so parental visits may be uneven.
 If the baby is being fed, rest assured that the parent bird is able to keep up with its demands, and no intervention is necessary if the baby does not appear injured or ill in any other way.